peterpeterparker/daviddalbusco.com/src/blog/firebase-storage-gotchas.md

 }
 ```

 But the above rule still implies that users would be able overwrite data provided by other users.
-To overcome this problem, we could prefix the data of each users in the Storage with their respective `userId`.
+To overcome this problem, we can prefix the data of each users in the Storage with their respective `userId`.

 For example, if you are using the [Firebase JavaScript SDK](https://github.com/firebase/firebase-js-sdk), an upload would look like the following: